harshuljain13/DeepNeuralnets--Alzheimer/README.md

-# DeepNeuralnets--Alzheimer
-Deep neural nets to check if the person has Alzheimer disease

-Input data: For the input, we have nii files for Alzheimer, Normal and MCI detection.
-There are different folders for each of the Alzheimer, MCI and Normal.
-In these folders are the .nii files. .nii file has the data in 4D.
-This 4D data is converted into 2D for running the Deep learning models.

-Three types of approaches have been followed for making the models.
+# DeepNeuralnets for Alzheimer Detection
+This research project is about the detection of the Alzheimer disease among the patients.
+Early detection of the Alzheimer disease will help in early treatment, which can prevent the exaggeration of the symptoms.
+We aim to do so with the help of Deep learning, which is part of machine learning.
+In this project we use three types of architectures for deep learning.

 1. LeNet-5
 2. Transfer learning
 3. Video Classification

+For the input, we have nii files for Alzheimer, Normal and MCI detection.
+There are different folders for each of the Alzheimer, MCI and Normal.
+Each folder includes some .nii files.
+Each .nii file has the 4-dimensional data in it.
+Proper preprocessing methods are written in the preprocessing folder to convert this 4-dimensional data into the 2-dimensional and 3-dimensional data.
+The code for the models is written in seperate folders for each architecture.

 ### AWS Instructions